DSC-Unilag/ML-Study-Group/Assignment/week 5/Readme.md

-### You're upload your week 5 project in this folder.
+### You're to upload your week 5 project in this folder.